Annual enrolment ends on 1st September - remember the health care fee

 A big tree in front of metro station in the summer.
 A student walking by.

-Here you will find the answer to most of the questions the students have regarding housing applications, student cards and membership fees.
+Here you will find answers to most of the questions students have about housing applications, student cards and membership fees.

 Pyöräily

-As a member of the Student Union, you will be able to enjoy all of AYY’s services, as well as a wide range of student benefits nationally and even internationally.
+As a member of the student union, you get to enjoy AYY’s services and numerous student benefits nationally and even internationally.

 Students walking with a banner "The best students life in the world"

-AYY offers its members several services, such as affordable student housing, rental facilities, advocacy, and a range of different benefits.
+AYY offers its members several services, such as affordable student housing, rental facilities, advocacy, and various benefits.
 Read more about the student union services!

 Mantan lakitus, ihmnisia nosturissa, konfettia

-On this page, you can find important information for new students and some tips for the early stages of your studies.
+On this page, you will find important information for new students and some tips for the early stages of your studies.

 • Published: